 What are your fees?

 Lease Fee: 50% of the first month's rent.
 The lease fee is a one-time fee covering everything from our first meeting to the day we sign a lease with the tenants.
 All photos, showings, background checks, and paperwork are included in this fee.
+Some websites charge fees to market your property.
 We do not charge another lease fee when an existing tenant renews their lease.